The gravitational field of a laser beam beyond the short wavelength approximation: Conclusion

 \section{Conclusion}

 We analyzed the gravitational field of a focused laser beam, describing the laser beam as a solution to Maxwell's equations.
 We calculated the five leading orders of the metric perturbation expanded in the divergence angle $\theta$ of the beam explicitly and discussed the difference to the solutions when the laser beam is treated in the paraxial approximation.
+Already in the paraxial approximation, the gravitational field of a laser beam turns out to be too small to be detected with current technology \cite{raetzel_2016}.
+This is also the case for the effects we describe.
+However, they are of conceptual interest as they reveal the gravitational properties of light, and with the progress of technology, they may possibly be measurable in future experiments.

 For small values of the beam waist and for $\theta=0$, which corresponds to the paraxial approximation in our case, our solution for the laser beam corresponds to the solution for the infinitely thin beam \cite{tolman_1931}.
 If in addition we consider the laser beam to be infinitely long, we recover the solution for an infinitely long cylinder \cite{bonnor_1969}.

-In first order in the divergence angle, we found frame dragging due to intrinsic angular momentum of the circular polarized laser beam.
+In first order in the divergence angle, we found frame dragging due to spin angular momentum of the circular polarized laser beam.
 This is similar to the result of \cite{strohaber_2013} for beams with orbital angular momentum.
-In contrast to frame dragging induced by orbital angular moment, the effect we find decays exponentially with the distance square from the beamline divided by the beam waist parameter $w_0$.
+In contrast to frame dragging induced by orbital angular momentum, the effect we find decays exponentially with the distance squared from the beamline divided by the beam waist parameter $w_0$.
 This property coincides with the decay of the energy density of the beam.
-Hence, frame dragging due to the intrinsic angular momentum of the beam is proportional to the local energy density of the beam.
+Hence, frame dragging due to the spin angular momentum of the beam is proportional to the local energy density of the beam.
+During the peer reviewing process for the publication of this article, the article \cite{strohaber_2018} by Strohaber appeared on the Arxiv preprint server.
+In the article, frame dragging due to intrinsic angular momentum including spin of light beams is derived and discussed.